-- Following the expiration of the existing Lifeline TPA and the CPUC's evaluation of the existing program structure of the California Lifeline Program, the CPUC shall consider an appropriate administrative procedural -mechanism, to incorporate requirements and mechanisms to achieve more expansive program coordination and deepen administrative ties across all CPUC water, gas, electric, and telephone customer assistance programs.
-Recognizing that the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, the CPUC should consider incorporating new program coordination responsibilities by way of expanding the existing TPA contract or creating a new contract for a stand-alone provider to perform these responsibilities. - Following the expiration of the existing LifeLine TPA, the CPUC should consider, pursuing through an appropriate procedural mechanism, the LIOB recommends the CPUC administer considerestablishing a new competitive procurement that expands the TPA contract and responsibilities, or developing a new contract, to incorporate requirements to achieve more expansive program coordination and deepen administrative ties across all CPUC water, gas, electric, and telephone customer assistance programs. - Using enhanced program coordination between administrators of water, energy, and telecommunications programs, implement co-marketing and coordinated enrollment strategies to simplify customer enrollment in energy, water, and telecommunication assistance programs.
+- Following the expiration of the existing Lifeline TPA and the CPUC's evaluation of the existing program structure of the California Lifeline Program, the CPUC shall consider an appropriate procedural mechanism, to incorporate requirements and mechanisms to achieve more expansive program coordination and deepen administrative ties across all CPUC water, gas, electric, and telephone customer assistance programs.
+Recognizing that the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, the CPUC should consider incorporating new program coordination responsibilities by way of expanding the existing TPA contract or creating a new contract for a stand-alone provider to perform these responsibilities. - Using enhanced program coordination between administrators of water, energy, and telecommunications programs, implement co-marketing and coordinated enrollment strategies to simplify customer enrollment in energy, water, and telecommunication assistance programs.
 Coordinated enrollment strategies shall emphasize the use of joint applications and intake systems, data sharing, and categorical enrollment to enable a customer's enrollment in multiple programs.
-The deployment of coordinated enrollment and co-marketing strategies shall occur with the new TPA contract for the Universal Lifeline Telephone Service program or a separate competitive procurement for an independent third-party marketing and outreach administrator. - The LIOB requests the Commission update the Board at each regularly scheduled quarterly meeting.
+The deployment of coordinated enrollment and co-marketing strategies shall occur with the new TPA contract for the Universal Lifeline Telephone Service program or a separate competitive procurement for an independent third-party marketing and outreach administrator.

+• The LIOB requests the CPUC update the LIOB at each regularly scheduled quarterly meeting on the above short-term recommendations.

-The LIOB recommends the State Legislature pursue legislation to unify state-defined eligibility requirements across all low-income utility assistance programs under the CPUC's regulatory authority- and align to other public assistance programs under the jurisdiction of Health and Human Services to the greatest extent possible.
+• The LIOB recommends the State Legislature pursue legislation to unify state-defined eligibility requirements across all low-income utility assistance programs under the CPUC's regulatory authority and align to other public assistance programs under the jurisdiction of Health and Human Services to the greatest extent possible.